+Not applicable

-Not applicable - How does the designated index differ from a relevant broad market index?
+- How does the designated index differ from a relevant broad market index?

+Not applicable

-Where can the methodology used for the calculation of the designated index be found?
+Reference benchmarks are indexes to measure whether the financial product attains the sustainable investment objective. - Where can the methodology used for the calculation of the designated index be found?
+Not applicable